wallarm/product-documentation/docs/3.4/admin-en/installation-guides/kubernetes/wallarm-sidecar-container-manifest.md

 # Kubernetes deployment based on manifests

+These instructions provide you with the steps to deploy Wallarm as the K8s sidecar container in the manifest-based K8s environment.

 ## Prerequisites

 * Local or cloud (EKS, GKE, AKE, etc) cluster running any version of Kubernetes